 LARGE BUOYS

-On larger buoys the shape, size and the structure of the buoy do not allow to use a band on the full circumference of the buoy body.
+On larger buoys the shape, size and the structure of the buoy do not allow to use a band on the full circumference of the body of the buoy.
 In this case the retroreflective sheets are applied to the buoy body at specific possible positions on the circumference.

 There are three commonly used arrangements shown in figures underneath.

-In each figure the positions of the retroreflective sheets are shown and how they are seen from the observer in different directions
+In each figure the positions of the retroreflective sheets are shown and the figures also shows how they are seen from the observer in different directions

 The retroreflective coverage is best at 90°, 120° and 180°, respectively.
 At the 180° application and with a viewing angle of 90° there is none or minor coverage depending of the lengths of the band and the diameter of the structure where the retroreflective band is fitted.